 Lego games have become a staple of the past few console generations.
-Generally they’re tied to a some sort of intellectual property, like Star Wars or Marvel.
+Generally, they’re tied to some sort of intellectual property, like Star Wars or Marvel.
 This one is a bit different and somehow, it also feels better for it.
-After a week with the game I’m ready to bring you my Lego City Undercover review on the Nintendo Switch.
+After a week with the game, I’m ready to bring you my Lego City Undercover review on the Nintendo Switch.

 Lego City Undercover Review – Setting

 This post contains affiliate links, this means if you buy something using that link I earn a small commission which helps keep Virtual Wombat running.

 Welcome to Lego City.
 A huge open world themed around the popular range of toys.
 TT Games have really made the most of not being tied into a restrictive third-party licence here too.
 Rather than playing through familiar scenes from a film, you’ll be playing an original story.
 Lego City is a popular series of toys in the real world, so you might recognise the style in the multitude of vehicles and buildings in the game.

 Our hero is Chase, an officer of the Lego City PD.
 He finds himself on a mission to expose the criminal underworld by going undercover and infiltrating their ranks.
 Parodies and pop culture references throughout the story lead to some genuinely laugh out loud moments.
 I won’t spoil anything.
 This is the funniest Lego game I’ve ever played.
 The quality of the voice acting and delivery of the lines goes a long way to achieving that.

 Lego City Undercover Review – Mechanics